-The PC must include both parents, legal guardians, or foster parents of currently enrolled children and community members, with parents of currently enrolled students making up at least 51% of the representatives.
-The composition of the PC shall consist of the following:
+The PC must include either parents, legal guardians, or foster parents of currently enrolled children and community members, with parents of currently enrolled students making up at least 51% of the representatives.
+The composition of the Head Start PC shall consist of the following:

 - 1. Parents, legal guardians, or foster parents of students currently enrolled in the Head Start program who shall comprise at least two-thirds of the committee's membership; - 2.
-At-large delegates who shall comprise no more than one-third of the committee's membership and who shall be: - a. former Head Start parents, legal guardians, or foster parents who no longer have children in the program; or - b. members of the community who have a sincere interest in Head Start and can contribute to the work of the PC.
+At-large delegates who shall comprise no more than one-seventh of the committee's membership and who shall be: - a. former Head Start parents, legal guardians, or foster parents who no longer have children in the program; or - b. members of the community who have a sincere interest in Head Start and can contribute to the work of the PC. - c. a Board member chosen annually by the Board to serve as an at-large delegate to the PC.